 How to Store Leftover?

 You can simply store the leftover in an airtight container for 3 days in the refrigerator.
 Don't store in the container when the curry is hot.
 It should be at room temperature while storing.

 To reheat the curry, simply take it out and place it in a pan and add little water and cook on the stovetop on high heat for 3 to 4 minutes.
 As it starts bubbling then turn the heat to low and simmer it for about 5 minutes.
 It will be ready like a fresh curry.

 You can make it in both ways but the curry with bones is more tasty and healthy as compared to cook without bones.
-Bones have a special taste and when it cooks on slow heat then it releases juices and oil from bones and marrow that makes a perfect taste of curry.
+Bones have a special taste and when it cooks on slow heat then release juices and oil from bones and marrow that make a perfect taste of curry.